Fight City Legends: The Fighting Blacksmith

 We live in the age of the camera and mass produced, edited, precisely manicured images, when glamour, style and looks have never been more important.
 On this score, one of the greatest boxers of all time would have impressed very few.
 While Bob Fitzsimmons electrified crowds with his astonishing punching power, he entered the ring a less than impressive or imposing physical specimen.
-But appearances can sometimes be most deceptive.
+But appearances can be deceptive.

 That was certainly the case with “Speckled Bob.”
-Bald, pale, freckled, his lower body so lacking in development that he took to wearing heavy, woolen underwear to conceal the disparity between his thin legs and broad, muscular torso: despite all this, “Speckled Bob” still struck fear in the hearts of men, for such things mean very little in the ring.
+Bald, pale, freckled, his lower body so lacking in development that he took to wearing heavy, woolen underwear to conceal the disparity between his thin legs and broad, muscular torso, Fitzsimmons, despite all this, still struck fear in the hearts of men, for such things mean nothing in the ring.
 And once the bell rang, Fitzsimmons’ smarts, killer instinct and crushing power belied his less-than-intimidating physical stature.
 “The Freckled Wonder” was a wonder indeed, a knockout artist, a deadly puncher, and boxing’s first triple crown champion.

 Born in Cornwall, England, as a child Robert Fitzsimmons relocated with his family to New Zealand.
 There he worked from a young age as a blacksmith’s apprentice and in the process developed astonishing upper body strength, the foundation for his punching power.
 He fought some forty bouts in Australia, the earliest ones bare-knuckle contests, losing only twice.
 His success warranted the long trip to the United States for a chance at a world title.
 In 1891 he faced middleweight champion “Nonpareil” Jack Dempsey (not to be confused with Jack Dempsey, the later heavyweight champion), battering him about the ring and knocking him down a dozen times, finally stopping him in the thirteenth round.